 to New York city on 10 June 1834.

 It is known that their son Frederick was born in

 England in 1833 and that their daughter Mary Ellen was born in Canada in 1836.
 It is also

 known that the 1842 Census noted that Robert and his family had been in Ontario for eight

 years; suggesting an arrival date of 1834.
 However, it's not known if they lived in Mosa

-plausible story that suggests that Robert and his family stayed for an unknown length of
+plausible story that suggested that Robert and his family stayed for an

 Susanne Moodie's book, Roughing it in the Bush (pages 21 to 49) gives a vivid description

 of her trip up the St. Lawrence River during the summer of 1832.
 In 1834, cholera was

 Typhoid and cholera were usually brought on by the unsanitary conditions with which the